ma-yo-wa/emoji-search/README.md

 # Emoji Search

-This application allows users to search for emojis and display the filtered results in real-time.
+This application allows users to search for emojis and display the filtered results in real-time

 ## Available Scripts